5th International Conference on Management, Engineering, Science, Social Science and Humanities (iCon-MESSSH’20)

 Humanities and Social Science: Health, Education, Employment, Housing and Social Security, Critical Cultural Studies, Communications and Linguistics Studies, Policy, privacy, security, and legal issues regarding services, The relationship of humanities to other knowledge domains (Technology, Science, Economics), Literary Humanities Theme Civic, Political, Community Studies.

-The proposed venue of the conference is Seameo Recsam, Penang, Malaysia
+The venue of the conference is SEAMEO Hall, Seameo Recsam, Penang, Malaysia

-The accepted and registered papers of iCon–MESSSH’20 will be published in Conference Proceedings with ISBN.
+The accepted and registered papers/abstracts of iCon–MESSSH’20 will be published in Conference Proceedings with ISBN.

-The selected papers after peer review will be published online in Journals indexed in
+After the conference the extended version of selected papers after peer review (by Journals’ Editorial Board) will be published online in Journals indexed in

 |First Round||Second Round||Third Round||Final Round (Extended)|